anttisalonen/progbook/rst/vcs.rst

     	new file:   hello.py

 What this means is that if we were to commit our changes, i.e. create a new version, the new version would include a new file, namely hello.py.
-Let's do just that:
+We can furthermore see the contents of the new commit by running "git diff --cached".

+Let's create our commit:

 .. code-block:: bash